Introduction

 We will only retain your personal information for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.

-People applying for or receiving a postgraduate student bursary and their parents/spouse/civil partner/cohabitee
+People applying for or receiving a practice learning support grant and/or postgraduate student bursary and their parents/spouse/civil partner/cohabitee

 The information we process is: